I warn you that if you like chocolate and you like cake..you will LOVE these. Easy to make.. Far too easy to devour.

 Preheat oven to gas mark 4.

 Bake for 18-20 minutes until fully set on top and firm.
+Then dig in, the top should be fluffy and moist with an awesome underlay of chocolate gooeyness.

 These were totally and utterly delectable.
 You need to try them!